nehaljwani/team.exiv2.org/book/IMaEA.md

 This is discussed: [https://github.com/Exiv2/exiv2/issues/890](https://github.com/Exiv2/exiv2/issues/890)

-I believe there are tools to help with this, however I haven't successfully use them.
+I believe there are tools to help with this, however I haven't successfully used them.
 Let's define a couple of terms:

 | Acronym | Meaning   | Description |
 |:--      |:-- |:--          |